bitvora/haven/README.md

 3. Create new default config: `sudo nano /etc/nginx/sites-available/default`

-4. Add new reverse proxy config by adding the following configuration to your nginx or apache configuration file:
+4. Add new reverse proxy config by adding the following configuration to your nginx configuration file:

 ```nginx
 server {